Life on Campus FAQ

 Internet / Wi-Fi will not be available at the Home Base for student use.
 It is reserved for staff use when planning program activities and for emergencies only.

-Students are provided internet access once per week, typically at a local internet café
+Students are provided internet access once per week, sometimes via temporary WiFi access at Home Base or at a local internet café

 Laptops, iPads, and expensive electronics are not conducive to travel and are not permitted on a GLA program.